 Lost potential and how that money could be spent

 Uncertainty is bad for business.
 Why would you order goods from a country that might not be able to get them to you, or for the cost to double before they get to you?
 That is the current situation in the United Kingdom.
-The Bank of England estimates that the UK is losing £800 million a week in foreign capital post-Brexit.
-This amount of money is considerably greater than the lie that was the red bus of the Leave campaign, which stated that the UK government was giving £350 million a week to the EU.
-If you want to see the difference this makes when compared to the actual cost of Brexit, there is an option for that.
+S&P Global Ratings estimates that the UK has lost £550 million per week since the Brexit referendum.

 What could we do with this money?
 We have given a few serious and a few less serious things that this money could have been spent on, to give you an idea of the social, environmental and infrastructural ills that could have been fixed.

 Remember to refresh the calculator to see how much more money has been lost since you arrived at this page!

 To prepare the Brexit Calculator, we have used to following sources: